Strategic Contracting and Vendor Management

 We view procurement as a key function that creates value for our company, our clients and our communities.
-With this in mind, we have instituted procurement technology solutions and best practices that provide visibility into and control of our spending.
+With this in mind, we have instituted procurement technology solutions and best practices that provide visibility into and control of our spending, while reducing risk.
 The key to the whole process, however, is you – the supplier.
-So our main focus is finding and retaining the best suppliers.
+So, our main focus is finding and retaining the best suppliers.

 We believe in building relationships with our suppliers.